Have you ever lost your job or do you know someone who lost their job?

 “At least we still have a roof over our heads.
 They are less lucky than us,” my dad sighed.

-I felt sorry for him and his mates, who were working so hard all their lives to lose everything….
+I felt sorry for him and his mates, who were working so hard all their lives and than lost everything….
 How can you be a man if you can’t financially support your family?
 Old traditional views on gender roles were adding insult to injury, putting even more pressure on the men of my dad’s generation.
 Not surprisingly, suicide became prevalent among middle-aged men at that time…

 Dad was also worried about his secretary, who was close to the retirement age.
-She had no chance of finding another job.
+In her age she had no chance of finding another job.

 “I can always go back to working as an electrician or get some odd jobs.
 It will be so much harder for her,” he sighed.

 Since then, I’ve seen lots more people going through painful experience of losing a job.
-My own family was not spared with my spouse losing jobs twice in the last 15 years.
+My own family was not spared with my own partner losing jobs twice in the last 15 years.

-First experience was particularly painful, as it was our only source of income and we were expecting our first child.
-Second time was so much easier, as I was in a workforce then and therefore was in a much better position to support our family through that painful experience.
+First experience was particularly painful, as my partner’s job was our only source of income.
+I was still waiting for the approval of my residency application and therefore had no legal right to work.
+To make things worse, we were expecting our first child.
+Second time was so much easier, as I had a job by then and therefore was in a much better position to support our family through that painful experience.
 We’ve also learnt a lot by then about all DO’s and DON’Ts of losing a job, summarised very well in Shannon Smith’s article:

 1. DON’T panic: There are always options, and the key is to let yourself have the time and space to determine what those are;